-- 4. On the Controller, go to: Main Menu → Diagnostics → Manual Run and then put the unit in Manual Mode, then complete the following: - a) Ramp the boiler up to 100% fire rate and then set the Controller's Enable/Disable switch to Enable. - b) When the Controller gets into the ignition phase, it will show Ignition Trial.
-At that point attach the alligator clip (see Figure 5-8) to any bare metal surface or ground.
+- 4. On the Controller, go to: Main Menu → Diagnostics → Manual Run and then put the unit in Manual Mode, then complete the following: - a) Ramp boiler up to 100% fire rate and then set the Controller's Enable/Disable switch to Enable. - b) When the Controller gets into the ignition phase, it will show Ignition Trial.
+Attach the alligator clip (Figure 5-8) to a bare metal surface or ground.
 The Controller displays Flame Proven and begins to ramp up to 100% fire rate.
-Note that no gas or flame is present in the boiler at this time. - 5.
+No gas or flame is present in the boiler at this time. - 5.
 Wait for the boiler to ramp up to at least 90% before continuing. - 6.
-Cover the combustion air inlet opening with a solid, flat object, such as a piece of thick plywood or a thick metal plate. - 7.
-The unit should shut down and display Airflow Fault During Run.
+Cover the combustion air inlet opening with a solid, flat object, such as plywood or a metal plate.

+- 7. The unit should shut down and display Airflow Fault During Run.
 This step confirms proper operation of the Blocked Inlet switch. - 8.
 Remove the cover from the air inlet opening and reinstall the Combustion Air Duct or air filter. - 9.
-Remove the jumper wires installed in step 3 and replace the black connector boot on the Flame Detector. - 10.
+Remove jumper wires installed in step 3; replace the black connector boot on the Flame Detector. - 10.
 Press the CLEAR button.
 The unit should restart.